Many people across the nation have a 650 credit score and are concerned about how it affects their lives.

 Get a Co-Signer

 If your apartment complex is balking at renting to you, a cosigner is often a great idea.
 This person will help balance their fears by assuring that your rent will be paid.
-Find somebody with a high credit rating to ensure that your average rating is high enough to meet the needs of your apartment complex.
+Find somebody with a high credit rating to ensure that your average rating is high enough to meet your apartment complex needs.

 Important Ways of Improving Your Credit

-That’s because it’s always a great idea to improve your credit, no matter the reason.
-And doing so when applying for an apartment can make it a more straightforward process and one more likely to succeed.
-Don’t forget that making regular rent payments may also be helping you slowly improve your credit and increase your chance of getting into a better living situation.
+That's because it's always a great idea to improve your credit, no matter the reason.
+When applying for an apartment, it can make it a more straightforward process and one more likely to succeed.
+Don't forget that making regular rent payments may also be helping you slowly improve your credit and increase your chance of getting into a better living situation.

 Avoid Excessive Credit Card Balances

 High balances on your credit cards will decrease your credit score and make it harder to find an apartment.
-That’s because your credit usage percentage is much too high.
+That's because your credit usage percentage is much too high.
 Try to pay off these balances as much as possible to open up more credit.
-You should have a usage ratio of no more than 30 percent to get the best credit score.
+It would help if you had a usage ratio of no more than 30 percent to get the best credit score.

 Make Your Payments on Time

 This action cannot be stressed enough in this article.
 Paying your bills on time will slowly but surely, improve your credit score.
 That's because it will create a positive history of repayment that credit bureaus will respond to favorably.
 Set up automatic payment systems whenever possible to avoid missing a payment in the future.

 Too many people get stuck in a rut of paying the minimum payments on a credit card.
 This situation is not useful because you will be paying about 90 percent interest and very little towards your actual debt.
 Paying 60-80 percent more every month will help quickly eliminate your debt, expand your credit usage ratio, and improve your credit before renting an apartment.